EPFL-LCN/neuronaldynamics-exercises/doc/intro.rst

 Quickstart
 ----------

-See the indiviual :ref:`exercises <exercises-index>` - they contain instructions on how to use the python code to solve them.
+See :ref:`the setup instructions <exercises-setup>` for details on how to install the python classes needed for the exercises.

-To install the exercises with anaconda/miniconda execute:
+To install the exercises with anaconda/miniconda (recommended) execute:

 .. code-block:: bash

    conda install -c brian-team -c epfl-lcn neurodynex

-To install the exercises using ``pip`` simply execute:
+Alternatively, you can use pip to install the exercises:

 .. code-block:: bash

    pip install --upgrade neurodynex

-See :ref:`the setup instructions <exercises-setup>` for details on how to install the python classes needed for the exercises.
+See the indiviual :ref:`exercises <exercises-index>` - they contain instructions on how to use the python code to solve them.

 Brian1
 ------